satellytes/satellytes.com/data/pages/clients.md

 ### [Automobile Club](#automobilclub)

-For a large German traffic club, we have been working since fall 2020 on the design and implementation of the future web platform.
+For a large German traffic club, we have been working on the design and implementation of the future web platform since fall 2020.
 In doing so, we draw on the successful use of Gatsby and React.

 At this point, we use this to co-develop the CMS based on Contentful itself and, as a partner of Gatsby to use the Gatsby cloud for accelerated delivery of updated content.